Causality Extraction based on Self-Attentive BiLSTM-CRF with Transferred Embeddings: Analysis and Discussion

-Different from other sequence tagging models, SCIFI uses multi-head self-attention mechanism to learn the dependencies between Cause and Effect.
-To further analyse the effect of the MHSA, we compute and visualize the ratio of predicted single Cause (RS-C) and single Effect (RS-E) for the three sets of models:
+Different from other sequence tagging models, SCITE uses the multihead self-attention mechanism to learn the dependencies between cause and effect.
+To further analyze the effect of the MHSA, we compute and visualize the F1-score in terms of causality distance (the distance between cause and effect) for the three groups of models: